 It is appalling to see how competitive kids can get, even on the playground, that they forget that their main purpose is to have fun!
 They are angry- like mad furious angry – with one another over a ball game!

 It is by reading books like this and modelling such examples that they get to see how ugly it is to become so angry and rude over losing.
 When they see Sally change, they can see how pleasant and right it feels to be a good sportsman.

 The other reason kids should really learn how to be good sportsmen from characters like Sally is because encountering people with poor team skills and manners really takes the fun out of group play and team sports.

-If a child feels like winning is everything, or always have to deal with bad sports – they tend to NOT want to play sports anymore.
-Or atleast they don’t experience the fun that comes with these games
+If a child feels like winning is everything, or always has to deal with bad sports – they tend to NOT want to play sports anymore.
+Or at least they don’t experience the fun that comes with these games

 That can’t be right!
-Kids are supposed to learn and understand that winning and losing is part of life.
+Kids are supposed to learn and understand that winning and losing are part of life.

 This book does such a wonderful job bringing this message to kids!

 It is also such a great aid to help kids understand this concept at such a young age.
 They can see the joys of being a good sportsman because they see how Sally the Sore Loser made life for kids around her so terrible!

 They can see how Sally was angry and frustrated all the time and how nobody liked to play with her!
 They also see how things turned for the better after she learned from her teacher and her mother the virtue of being a good sport.

 This is a perfect book to use as an example to kids to help them be good sports.
 This is certainly one of the top good sportsmanship stories kids should really know.